Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Introduction

-Compared to multiple-input multiple-output (MIMO) systems designed for 4G long-term evolution (LTE) standards, it is impractical to assign one dedicated ratio frequency (RF) chain that includes the digital-to-analog (D/A) / analog-to-digital (A/D) converter, signal mixer and power amplifier to each antenna element in mmWave MIMO systems, in light of the state-of-the-art hardware implementation techniques and power consumptions \cite{sadhu201728,sowlati201860ghz,kim201828,li2018mmwave,huang201823,hu20172}.
-The hybrid analog-digital solution, which was first investigated in \cite{zhang2005variable} for the diversity and spatial multiplexing performance improvement, divides the signal processing in MIMO systems into low-dimensional digital precoders/combiners, and high-dimentional analog precoders/combiners that are implemented with low-cost phase shifters \cite{heath2016overview}.
-This hybrid transceiver topology is further categorized into the fully-connected and partially-connected structures in terms of how RF chains are mapped to antennas.
-In a fully-connected structure, each RF chain enables full array gain through individual connection to all antennas \cite{liang2014low,sohrabi2016hybrid,ni2016hybrid,pan2017framework}; while for the latter partially-connected structure also known as the subarray based structure, each RF chain is only connected to partial antennas, which reduces complexity at the penalty of degrading beamforming gain \cite{gao2016energy}.
+To enable massive multiple-input multiple-output (MIMO) communication with less ratio frequency (RF) chains, a hybrid analog-digital solution~\cite{el2014spatially,liang2014low} was proposed.
+In this architecture, the signal processing in conventional MIMO is divided into low-dimensional digital beamforming, and high-dimensional analog beamforming that is implemented with low-cost phase shifters.
+This hybrid transceiver topology is further categorized into the fully-connected and sub-array based structures in terms of how RF chains are mapped to antennas.
+In a fully-connected structure, each RF chain enables full array gain through individual connection to all antennas~\cite{raghavan2017single}; while for the latter structure, each RF chain is only connected to partial antennas, which reduces complexity at the penalty of degrading beamforming gain~\cite{gao2016energy}.
+In practice, the array-of-sub-array structure has drawn great attention due to its low-complexity implementation, high energy efficiency, and flexible configurations~\cite{huang2010hybrid,singh2015feasibility,park2017dynamic}.